The heat trace for domains with curved corners: Introduction

 \section{Introduction}

-A classical problem in spectral geometry is to determine what geometric information is encoded in the spectrum of the Laplacian on a Riemannian manifold \cite{kac1966can}.
-This is frequently approached using heat trace methods.
-Specifically, one examines the short-time asymptotic expansion of the trace of the heat kernel.
-This trace is spectrally determined, and therefore the coefficients in the asymptotic expansion are \emph{spectral invariants} -- geometric quantities determined by the spectrum.
-In 1967, McKean and Singer computed the first three heat invariants for a smoothly bounded domain in $\mathbb R^2$ \cite{mckean1967curvature}.
-Using these, they showed that the area, perimeter, and Euler characteristic of such a domain are all spectral invariants.
-It is natural to ask whether one can deduce similar information for a less smooth domain, and indeed this has been studied in depth \cite{Cheeger1983,vanDenBergSrisat88,NRS}.
+A classical problem in spectral geometry is to determine what geometric information is encoded in the spectrum of the Laplacian \cite{kac1966can}.
+One of the main tools is the short-time expansion of the heat kernel trace.
+Since the trace is spectrally determined, every coefficient in this expansion is a spectral invariant.
+For smooth planar domains, McKean and Singer showed that these invariants include area, perimeter, and the Euler characteristic \cite{mckean1967curvature}.

+Geometric singularities in the underlying manifold or its boundary add local terms to the heat trace.
+For domains with corners, these terms are concentrated at the vertices.
+In the exact polygonal setting, the vertex terms were first computed in unpublished work of Ray, as cited in \cite{Cheeger1983,vanDenBergSrisat88}; the expansion was extended to curvilinear polygons in \cite{NRS}.
+Curvilinear polygons lie between the exact polygonal and smooth boundary cases: their boundaries have both curvature along the smooth arcs and angle singularities at the vertices.
+For exact polygonal domains, the vertex contribution through the constant term is a function only of the opening angle, and the same angle-only behavior persists for curvilinear polygonal corners at order $t^0$.
+Curvature along the regular arcs enters through the smooth-boundary terms.
+The coefficient of $t^{1/2}$ is therefore the first heat coefficient at which boundary curvature and corner geometry can interact.
+This paper computes the corresponding local curved-corner term.